Azure/bicep-types-az/generated/app/microsoft.app/2022-01-01-preview/types.md

 ## OpenIdConnectClientCredential
 ### Properties
-* **clientSecretRefName**: string: The app setting that contains the client secret for the custom Open ID Connect provider.
+* **clientSecretSettingName**: string: The app setting that contains the client secret for the custom Open ID Connect provider.
+* **method**: 'ClientSecretPost': The method that should be used to authenticate the user.

 ## OpenIdConnectConfig
 ### Properties